quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950/4532 US HWY 19, 2ND FL, NEW PORT RICHEY, FL, 34652-4950.md

 
 
 a year ago
 I highly recommend banking with any other bank or credit union out there.
-I was denied access to my own bank statements, told I couldn’t dispute a charge I did not authorize until it posted to my account and overdrafted me.
-Since they couldn’t dispute it in time, I figure the least they can do is waive the overdraft fee because I did not authorize that charge and I did everything in my power to prevent that from happening but they said “we can’t guarantee anything, we’ll make a note, however we can offer you a $500 personal loan to prevent an overdraft”.
+I was denied access to my own bank statements, told I couldn't dispute a charge I did not authorize until it posted to my account and overdrafted me.
+Since they couldn't dispute it in time, I figure the least they can do is waive the overdraft fee because I did not authorize that charge and I did everything in my power to prevent that from happening but they said "we can't guarantee anything, we'll make a note, however we can offer you a $500 personal loan to prevent an overdraft".
 ARE YOU KIDDING ME?!?!!
-Absolutely unreal, I’m closing all accounts with bank of America and will be sure to advise everyone I know to do the same thing.
+Absolutely unreal, I'm closing all accounts with bank of America and will be sure to advise everyone I know to do the same thing.

 
 1